brianom95/brianom95.github.io/_posts/2022-06-24-shannon-source-to-sea.md

 The Shannon is uniquely suited to trips like this.
 Lots of towns along the way to resupply, toilets & showers in the most random of places and an abundance of islands to camp on.
 At times it feels more like France, bringing you through some beautiful countryside.
 I've done shorter weekend trips before and these are a great option to any paddler.

 I was happy with the type and quantity of food I brought.
 All my usual gear worked great with the MVP being the Katadyn BeFree water filter and my bug net.
-My most important things were in a Watershed DryBag, but better drybags for the rest of my kit would have been handy.
+My most important things were in a watershed drybag, but better drybags for the rest of my kit would have been handy.
 I wore a drysuit for the week which was hot at times but in the event of a swim I didn't want to risk being underprepared.

 The prevailing wind in Ireland is up the country from the south west.
 This is a killer and most days it halved my pace from what I'd planned.
-Paired with low flow in the river, this felt like a treadmill at times.
+Pairing that with low flow in the river made it feel like a treadmill at times.
 Source to sea is such an established idea that I wouldn't have changed anything, but if only I had a cycle coming up which could benefit from this hard earned knowledge...

 Finally, I'd struggle to list all the memories this trip evoked.
 In a way I'd expected this, but underestimated just how profound they would be.
 For the past decade my life has revolved around this river.
-The whole trip felt spiritually significant and called me for a time.
-Having just moved out of Limerick it was a fitting goodbye to end the journey there.
+The whole trip felt spiritually significant and called me for a long time.
+Having now just moved out of Limerick it was a fitting goodbye to end the journey there.
 My path is uncertain so it was a privilege to have this send-off to what's become my home.

 Sitting by the bank with my cake I was aware that this is a huge bucket list item for me and many other kayakers.
 A massive achievement worth celebrating, and I would, but my mind was drawn to the future.
 Both excited and nervous of my prevailing thought: 'One Down..'